Lifestyle, Health & Motivational

-Lloyd Coleman is a composer and clarinettist whose music has been performed by the BBC National Orchestra of Wales, City of Birmingham Symphony Orchestra (CBSO), Aurora Orchestra, Southbank Sinfonia, Sacconi Quartet and New London Chamber Ensemble.
+Lloyd Coleman is a composer, clarinettist and broadcaster whose music has been performed by the BBC National Orchestra of Wales, City of Birmingham Symphony Orchestra (CBSO), Aurora Orchestra, Southbank Sinfonia, Sacconi Quartet and New London Chamber Ensemble.

 Born in South Wales, Lloyd won a place at Chetham’s School of Music in Manchester and became a member of the National Youth Orchestra of Great Britain, before moving to London to study at the Royal Academy of Music with Gary Carpenter (composition) and Angela Malsbury (clarinet).